God's Not Dead (film series): God's Not Dead: We the People (2021)

 A group of families choose to begin home-schooling their children, following a sermon by their local pastor.
 After an unexpected visit from a social services worker, the parents find themselves at odds with the law, when the representative decides that what is being taught in the home is not sufficient.
-Citing state core standards, a local judge gives the group a week to develop a court case that they will present before a court of low in Washington D.C. where they must show that their at home studies are adequate to meet the requirements; otherwise the children will need to return to public schooling.
+Citing state core standards, a local judge gives the group a week to develop a court case that they will present before a court of law in Washington D.C. where they must show that their at home studies are adequate to meet the requirements; otherwise the children will need to return to public schooling.
 As the parents develop their case, various other leaders of churches become involved including Reverend David Hill.

 Taken aback by what he believes to be government interference over their personal freedoms, Rev. Hill finds that he is determined to help these families prove that they are free to teach their children as they would like, and to enlighten Congress that in a modern-day United States, God is still present and relevant.

-God's Not Dead: Rise Up (2023)
+God's Not Dead: In God We Trust (2024)

 In September 2022, it was announced that a fifth installment in the film series was in development and officially titled, God's Not Dead: Rise Up.
-Directed by Harold Cronk, the premise will follow Reverend David "Dave" Hill as he runs for office in a campaign against an opponent that seeks to remove religion from public policy; and the Reverend begins to question: "Is God dead in American politics?"
+However, the film was re-titled to God's Not Dead: In God We Trust.
+Directed by Vance Null, it follows Reverend David "Dave" Hill as he runs for office in a campaign against an opponent named Peter Kane that seeks to remove religion from public policy; and the Reverend begins to question: "Is God dead in American politics?"

 David A.R.
-White will reprise his staring role in addition to serving as producer, while Dean Cain, Isaiah Washington, Ray Wise, Cory Oliver and Brad Heller will return in their respective roles.
-Production is scheduled to commence in the last months during 2022, in South Carolina.
-The project will be a joint-venture production between Pure Flix Studios, and Pinnacle Peak Pictures.
-The film is scheduled to release in 2023.
+White reprised his starring role in addition to serving as producer, while Dean Cain, Isaiah Washington, Ray Wise, Cory Oliver, Brad Heller, and the Newsboys returned in their respective roles.
+Production commenced in the last months during 2022, in South Carolina.
+The project was produced by Pinnacle Peak Pictures and distributed by Pure Flix.
+The film was scheduled to be released in 2023.
+After filming was delayed due to the 2023 SAG-AFTRA strike, additional photography took place in November 2023, as well as April 2024.
+The film was released on September 12, 2024.